Kangda Police Stadium

-The Kangra Police Stadium is a cricket ground in Dharamsala, Himachal Pradesh, India.
+The Kangra Police Stadium is a cricket ground in Dharamshala, Himachal Pradesh, India.
 The ground first held a first-class match in 1990 when Himachal Pradesh played Haryana in the 1990/91 Ranji Trophy.
 The following season a further first-class match was held when Himachal Pradesh played the Services in the 1991/92 Ranji Trophy.
 No further major matches have been staged there.